What Causes an ACL Injury?

-- An ACL injury weakens the knee so that it buckles during twisting and pivoting activities
+- An ACL injury weakens the knee so that it buckles during twisting and pivoting activities.

-- A patient wants to continue taking part in certain sports and fitness activities, especially ones that involve a lot of jumps or sudden stops and turns
+- A patient wants to continue taking part in certain sports and fitness activities, especially ones that involve a lot of jumps or sudden stops and turns.

-Preparing for ACL surgery
+Preparing for ACL Surgery

 If you have not had an MRI already, one will be required prior to consultation/surgery to confirm your diagnosis.
 Depending on the surgeon’s recommendations, patients may undertake some pre-surgery physiotherapy to reduce swelling and help the knee heal faster post-surgery and regain the full range of motion.
-With ACL repair surgery, the patient should start physiotherapy as quickly as possible.
+After ACL repair surgery, the patient should start physiotherapy as quickly as possible.

-What to expect with ACL surgery
+What To Expect with ACL Surgery

+ACL surgery is typically arthroscopic surgery carried out by an orthopedic surgeon who specializes in surgery of the knee.
 Typically, ACL surgery requires general anesthesia.
 This means the patient is unconscious for the duration of the procedure.
 During arthroscopic ACL reconstruction surgery, the surgeon first makes two or three small incisions around the knee.
-This allows the surgeon to insert a thin camera, called an arthroscope, and small surgical instruments to carry out the surgery.
-The surgeon removes the damaged ligament and replaces it with a piece of tendon from the patient’s body or from a donor.
-This is known as a graft.
-If the tendon comes from the patient’s body, the surgeon first makes an additional incision to take the replacement tendon tissue.
+He then inserts a thin camera, called an arthroscope, and small surgical instruments to carry out the surgery.
+The surgeon removes the damaged ligament and replaces it with a piece of tendon from the patient’s body (an autograft) or from a donor (an allograft).
+If the tendon comes from the patient’s body, the surgeon first makes an incision to take the replacement tendon tissue.